© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Thetford Cluniac priory including a World War II ‘Blacker Bombard’ spigot mortar emplacement is a scheduled monument protected by Historic England under reference 1017669.
 View the official record →

-Thetford Cluniac Priory is a medieval religious foundation in Norfolk, England, established in the eleventh century as a daughter house of the Cluniac order.
+Thetford Cluniac Priory is a monastic foundation established in the 11th century in Norfolk, England, belonging to the Cluniac order and representing one of the most significant religious houses in East Anglia during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017669.

 Thetford Cluniac priory including a World War II ‘Blacker Bombard’ spigot mortar emplacement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017669.